Maintenance and repairs to your home

 - 20 days for general repairs and maintenance requests that cannot wait for planned works

-- Planned works: the repair request is of a type that is undertaken as part of a future planned work program it will be completed to the existing schedule.
+If the repair request is of a type that is undertaken as part of a future planned work program it will be completed to the existing schedule.

 Annual compliance assessment

 FACS contractors will conduct an annual compliance assessment to service smoke alarms and ensure they work properly.
 At the same time, a quick inspection of the property will be undertaken to check the condition of the following components:

 - floor finishes

 You will receive a letter to let you know the date of the inspection in advance.

 Planned program of works

 Most maintenance is carried out under a planned program of works.